rundeck/rundeck/docs/en/07-examples/07-chapter1.md

 An end-to-end release process often requires obtaining build artifacts and publishing them to a central repository for later distribution.
-A continuous integration server like Hudson makes identifying the build artifacts a simple Job configuration step.
-Hudson proivdes a network API to obtain the list of artifacts from successful builds via a simple HTTP GET request.
+A continuous integration server like [Hudson] makes identifying the build artifacts a simple Job configuration step.
+The [Hudson API] provides a network interface to obtain the list of artifacts from successful builds via a simple HTTP GET request.

 Acme builds its artifacts as RPMs and has confiugred their build job to identify them.
 The operations team wants to create Jobs that would